briandooley/briandooley.github.io/_posts/2019-02-22-ownCloud-user-guide.markdown

 The server has now been installed.
 Proceed immediately to the next step

 # Setting up ownCloud server
+NOTE:  The ownCloud server portal is rendered over http, not https, by default and may nbot be secure enough for a production installation.

-Start up a session in your web browser and navigate to the ip address that was set up in step 7 of the previous section.
+Start up a session in your web browser and navigate to the ip address that was set up in step 7 of the *Installation of ownCloud server* section.
 This address will also be displayed just after the server has been installed.  i.e.

 ![server start](../../../../images/server_start.png)